 Despite that battery weight, the Passat GTE handles well on the road, but is perhaps better suited to munching the miles on the motorway, rather than negotiating country roads.

-Comfort gives a more relaxed feel, while GTE stiffens the suspension and adds extra weight to the steering, which is needed.
+Comfort gives a more relaxed feel, while Sport stiffens the suspension and adds extra weight to the steering, which is needed.
 There are also some fake engine sounds pumped into the cabin to add a degree of excitement.

 But the Passat estate isn’t about thrills and spills.
 It’s about refined, relaxed driving which the GTE delivers, making it an attractive proposition for high-mileage company car drivers.